Post Reply Post Thread

 http://www.opensolaris.org/os/downloads/

-The above link takes you to Sun’s repository, where they ask for sign-up information but then take you to the download page.
+Once you choose a release all download links take you to Sun’s repository, where they ask for sign-up information but then take you to the download page.
 Remember this sign-up information for later.
+All the Sun documentation and support material requires a login.
+At least it’s a single sign-on for everything Sun offers.

 Install Solaris

-If you’re not going to dual-boot you can skip most of what’s in the videos, pop in the DVD & boot.
+If you’re not going to dual-boot you can skip most of what’s in the tutorials, pop in the DVD & boot.
+It’s now a LiveCD like Ubuntu.
+You boot to Solaris with Gnome desktop and can start trying it out.
+When you’re ready to install, there’s a menu option off the main desktop.
 Answer all of the installation questions.
 Go get some coffee.
 Go get more coffee.
-Solaris takes longer to install than Ubuntu, (“Time compressed sequence” in the video is no exaggeration) but not as long as Vista, so that should tell you how much you need to brew.
+Solaris takes longer to install than Ubuntu, but not as long as Vista, so that should tell you how much you need to brew.

 If Solaris recognizes your network card, you’ll know because some of the setup questions will be about your network setup.
 If you’re watching, you’ll know early in the boot process, because one of the startup messages will look like this: